Frankenstein Meets the Wolf Man: Plot

-Four years after the events of The Wolf Man and The Ghost of Frankenstein, two graverobbers break into the Talbot family crypt on the night of a full moon and open the grave of Larry Talbot, believing that he was interred with valuables on his person.
-During the robbery, they remove the wolfsbane buried with Talbot and accidentally revive him by exposing his body to the full moon's light.
-He grasps the arm of the grave robber with a fur-covered hand, as the other thief flees.
-Talbot is found by the police in Cardiff later that night and taken to a hospital.
-Treated by Dr. Mannering, Talbot slowly comes to understand his situation.
-During the full moon, he becomes the Wolf Man and kills a police constable.
-The next morning, Mannering realizes his patient was outside and tries to reason with him.
-Unable to accept Talbot's explanation of his curse, Dr. Mannering allows Inspector Owen to question his patient.
-Talbot becomes violently irate, then is overcome by orderlies and bound to his bed with leather straps.
-Not believing his story of being a werewolf, the doctor and detective travel to the village of Llanwelly to investigate Talbot and his story.
-Meanwhile, Talbot escapes from the hospital to seek a cure for his curse.
-He leaves Wales and talks to Maleva, a gypsy woman with hearsay knowledge of Dr. Frankenstein.
-She opines he may be able to help Talbot.
-Together they travel across Europe to Vasaria, a village where Talbot hopes to find Dr. Frankenstein's notes in the remains of his estate and permanently end his own life through scientific means.
-The townsfolk refuse to help them in any way.
+Four years after the events of The Wolf Man and The Ghost of Frankenstein, two graverobbers break into the Talbot family crypt during a full moon.
+They remove the wolfsbane buried with Larry Talbot.
+The full moon shines on Larry's body, reviving and transforming him.
+Larry is found by the police in Cardiff later that night, still with the head wound thought to have killed him, and taken to a hospital where he is treated by Dr. Mannering.
+During the full moon, Larry becomes the Wolf Man and kills a police constable.
+The next morning, Larry remembers everything, and implores Mannering to summon police before he kills again.
+Inspector Owen believes Larry to be an imposter, having confirmed reports of his death, and demands to know his real identity.
+Larry becomes violently irate, then is overcome by orderlies and bound to his bed with leather straps.
+Not believing his story of being a werewolf, Mannering and Owen travel to the village of Llanwelly to investigate the Talbot tomb, only to find Larry's body gone, and one of the grave robbers killed in the same manner as the slayings from four years ago.
+Larry escapes from the hospital by biting through the restraints.
+Seeking a cure for his apparent inability to die, he leaves Wales and seeks the gypsy Maleva.
+She opines Dr. Frankenstein may be able to help.
+Together they travel across Europe to the village of Vasaria.
+Larry hopes to find Dr. Frankenstein's notes in the remains of his estate.